adolgert/Glissa.jl/docs/src/testplan.md

     - Wikipedia
     - Gradshteyn and Ryzhik
 * Theoretically tractable
+  - Check B-spline invariants, such as the integral of the B-spline, its completeness over an interval.
   - Polynomial fit to a polynomially-generated set of data.
   - Construct B-spline, convert to polynomial, then convert back.
 * Limiting forms